FilipeSGomes/redesocial/README.md

 To access protected endpoints as an ADMIN user, provide the appropriate authentication credentials in the request header.

 ## Database
-The project utilizes [PostgresSQL](https://www.postgresql.org/) as the database.
-The necessary database migrations are managed using Flyway.
+The project utilizes [H2](https://www.h2database.com/) as the database.

 ## Contributing